netdata/netdata/docs/anonymous-statistics.md

 # Anonymous Statistics

-From Netdata v1.12 and above, anonymous usage information is collected by default and send to Google Analytics.
+From Netdata v1.12 and above, anonymous usage information is collected by default and sent to Google Analytics.
 The statistics calculated from this information will be used for:

 1. **Quality assurance**, to help us understand if netdata behaves as expected and help us identify repeating issues for certain distributions or environment.